ponolite/asian-american-language/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were written with the help of the autocomplete tool, ChatGPT.
+ChatGPT was mainly used to refine the paper's writing and small lines of codes.
+The entire chat history is available in inputs/LLM/usage.txt